Wine Grape Cheat Sheets: Grenache

 Wine Grape Cheat Sheets: Riesling

-The Soundbyte: Often misunderstood due to those overly sweet, bright blue and pink bottles resting on the bottom shelf at the supermarket, Riesling is actually considered to be among the leading white wine grapes in the world.
-Riesling produces some of the world’s finest, most complex, and long-lasting white wines.
+The Soundbyte: Often misunderstood due to those overly sweet, bright blue-and-pink bottles resting on the bottom shelf at the supermarket, Riesling is one of the leading white wine grapes in the world.
+Riesling produces some of the finest, most complex, and longest-lasting white wines in the world.
 It is considered to be native to Germany, where its cultivation can be traced back thousands of years.

-The Riesling grape is renowned for its ability to walk a tight rope of a balancing act in its combination of sugar and acid, resulting in wines that somehow manage to be both delicate and complex.
-As for the pronunciation of the name, you have to smile in order to sy it correctly – go look in the mirror!
+The Riesling grape is renowned for its ability to walk a tight rope balancing act in its combination of sugar and acid, resulting in wines that somehow manage to be both delicate and complex.
+As for the pronunciation of the name, in order to say it correctly—REE-sling—you have to smile!

 Typical Attributes of a Riesling Based Wine: